medialab/minet/docs/cli.md

   --resume                                        Whether to resume an interrupted collection.
 Requires -o/--output & --sort-by date
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.
+Defaults to `2010`.

 examples: